Construction Debris Removal in Irvine, CA — Remodel & Demolition Cleanup

 Call us (949) 556-3600

-Book Your Junk OutSmall single-room renovations usually range from $400–$800.
-Full kitchen or bathroom remodel debris runs $800–$1,500.
-Shed removal typically costs $400–$800, and hot tub removal $300–$600.
+Book Your Junk OutConstruction debris removal in Irvine typically ranges from $400–$800 for small single-room renovations.
+Full kitchen or bathroom remodel debris in Irvine runs $800–$1,500.
+Shed removal costs $400–$800, and hot tub removal $300–$600 across all eight Irvine ZIP codes.
 Large construction projects scale based on volume and complexity.
-On-site assessments provide the most accurate pricing.
+On-site assessments in Irvine provide the most accurate pricing for your specific project.

-In most Irvine neighborhoods, basic removal does not require permits.
-However, HOA communities such as Turtle Rock, Woodbridge, and Portola Springs may require HOA approval.
-We’ll help you review your specific situation.
+In most Irvine neighborhoods, basic shed and hot tub removal does not require city permits.
+However, HOA communities in Irvine such as Turtle Rock, Woodbridge, Quail Hill, and Portola Springs may require HOA approval before removal.
+We’ll help you review your specific HOA requirements and navigate the approval process if needed.

-Materials are sorted responsibly.
-Wood is processed for reuse or mulching, metals are recycled, drywall goes to processing facilities, concrete is crushed for reuse, and cardboard and packaging are recycled whenever possible.
+Materials removed from Irvine construction sites are sorted responsibly according to California C&D waste requirements.
+Wood is processed for reuse or sent to mulching facilities, metals are recycled, drywall goes to processing facilities, concrete is crushed for reuse, and cardboard and packaging are recycled whenever possible.
+This ensures compliance with Irvine’s waste diversion requirements and California environmental regulations.

-Next-day service is standard for most construction projects.
-Same-day service may be available for emergencies such as inspections, weather concerns, or contractor scheduling pressures.
-Call before 10 AM for same-day availability.
+Next-day service is standard for most construction projects across Irvine’s eight ZIP codes.
+Same-day service is available for emergencies such as inspections, weather concerns, or contractor scheduling pressures.
+Call before 10 AM for same-day availability in Irvine.
+We serve all Irvine neighborhoods including Turtle Rock, Woodbridge, University Park, Portola Springs, Quail Hill, Eastwood, Airport Area, and Orchard Hills.

 Yes.
 We coordinate closely with contractors across Irvine on renovations, new construction, and demolition projects.
-Volume partnerships are available with recurring pricing.
+Volume partnerships are available with recurring pricing for contractors managing multiple Irvine jobsites.
+We understand contractor timelines and provide end-of-day or between-phase debris removal to keep your crews productive and projects on schedule throughout Irvine.

 Absolutely.
-We’ve managed multi-month renovation cleanups, new construction sites, and large-scale demolition projects with the equipment and crew capacity required for significant volume.
+We’ve managed multi-month renovation cleanups, new construction sites, and large-scale demolition projects across Irvine with the equipment and crew capacity required for significant volume.
+From single-home remodels in Turtle Rock to multi-unit developments in Woodbridge, we handle construction debris removal at any scale in Irvine.

-Call us for a consultation.
-Describe your project and we’ll walk you through debris removal planning, cost estimates, and timeline coordination.
+Call us at (949) 556-3600 for a project-specific consultation.
+Describe your Irvine construction project and we’ll walk you through debris removal planning, cost estimates, HOA compliance requirements, and timeline coordination.
+We provide free on-site assessments for all Irvine construction and renovation projects.

 Ready to Clear Your Construction Site?

 Construction debris doesn’t manage itself.
 Professional removal keeps projects on schedule, ensures compliance, eliminates safety risks, and lets your contractor focus on building instead of cleanup.
-From renovation cleanups to shed and hot tub removal to emergency storm cleanup, we handle construction debris across all of Irvine.
+From renovation cleanups to shed and hot tub disposal to emergency storm cleanup, we handle renovation waste across all of Irvine.
 Call (949) 556-3600 for a free assessment of your construction project.

 Need to understand costs?
-Check our junk removal cost calculator for construction debris pricing guidance.
+Check our junk removal cost calculator for renovation waste pricing guidance.
 For contractors managing multiple Irvine jobsites, contact us to discuss ongoing partnership pricing and scheduling coordination.
 Back to all services.
 Because construction progress shouldn’t wait for debris management.